gchq/stroom-docs/content/en/community/documentation/style-guide/front-matter.md

 i.e. it controls the order of the pages/sections in the left hand navigation bar and the list of child items on a section index.
 If no weight is provided then Hugo will use `date`, then `linkTitle`, then the file path.

-To assit with re-ordering pages you can use the script `change_weights.sh` in the root of the repo.
+To assist with re-ordering pages you can use the script `change_weights.sh` in the root of the repo.
-E.g. to change the oder of the child items of the user-guide section do the following:
+E.g. to change the order of the child items of the user-guide section do the following:

 ```bash
 ./change_weight.sh content/en/docs/user-guide